ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 #### Upgrading the product

-Upgrading your existing deployment to a new version of AMPLIFY API Management will be similar to a process described in [new configurations](#new-configurations).
+Upgrading your existing deployment to a new version of Amplify API Management will be similar to a process described in [new configurations](#new-configurations).
 But there are some  additional steps to migrate your existing Gateway/Manager configuration using Policy Studio.
 [Upgrade a container deployment](/docs/apim_installation/apigw_containers/container_upgrade/) describes this process for API Management v7.7.
 The extra steps are needed to import your existing `.fed` file in Policy Studio.
 This will trigger an automatic update to your `FED` file.
 When done, export the updated `FED` (or `.pol` and `.env`) file and use it for building a new Docker image.

 There may be additional upgrade steps related to other parts of your deployment (for example, Cassandra or RDBMS).